AntonYoooo/PA-3/README.md

 ## Problems
 #### 1. CSV DataFrame Loader and Row Viewing
-The main goal for this problem is to load the csv file named cars into data frames using panda, and display the first and last 5 rows of the resulting cars.
+The main goal for this problem is to load the csv file named 'cars.csv' into data frames using panda, and display the first and last 5 rows of the resulting cars.

 #### 2. Slicing, Subsetting, and Indexing
 After successfully loading `cars.csv`, the following instructions should then be executed via utilization of subsetting, slicing, and indexing operations: